 This heart-healthy version of everyone’s favorite cookie is low in cholesterol and high in omega-3 fatty acids.
-Walnuts and canola oil replace the usual eggs and butter, and oats and whole-wheat flour provide the whole grain.
+Walnuts and avocado oil replace the usual eggs and butter, and oats and whole-wheat flour provide the whole grain.
 It’s a recipe you can indulge in occasionally without guilt (and a little dark chocolate never hurts)!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 1½ cups flour (may use whole-wheat pastry flour)

 2 cups old-fashioned oats